MicrosoftLearning/mslearn-ai-sims/Instructions/Labs/01-explore-ml.md

 1. In a web browser, open the [Home rental estimator](https://aka.ms/mslearn-ml-sim){:target="_blank"} app at `https://aka.ms/mslearn-ml-sim`.
 1. To generate a rental prediction, set the following properties and then select **Predict Rent**:
-    - **Postal Code**: Select one of the postal codes for the fictitious town of Dataville.
+    - **Postal Code**: Select one of the postal codes for the fictional town of Dataville.
     - **Apartment size**: Use the slider to set the size of your apartment in square feet.
     - **Bedrooms**: Select the number of bedrooms in your apartment.
 1. Review the generated rent prediction.